jupyter/nbdime/docs/source/vcs.rst

 .. note::

-    If you simply call `git mergetool --tool nbdime`, it will be called for all merge conflicts, even on filetypes that it cannot handle.
+    If you simply call :command:`git mergetool --tool nbdime`, it will be alled for all merge conflicts, even on filetypes that it cannot handle.
 To only call on notebooks, add a filter on file paths, e.g.
-    `git mergetool --tool nbdime -- *.ipynb`. **This command has also been aliased as `nbdime mergetool` for easy access**, and you can also add your own git alias for this command.
+    :command:`git mergetool --tool nbdime -- *.ipynb`.
+    **This command has also been aliased as `nbdime mergetool` for easy access**, and you can also add your own git alias for this command.

 Diff driver